Political Science Courses

 239 American Political Thought (4)

 Explores major ideas shaping American institutions of government and politics from the founding generation to the present.
 Evaluates the writings of many different individuals relating to such issues as slavery and race, capitalism and social justice, and feminist political theory.
 Readings include the Federalist Papers, selections from Democracy in America and works by Malcolm X, Dr. Martin Luther King, and Betty Friedan.
-Offered every spring.
+Offered spring of odd-numbered years.

 240 Topics in International Organizations and Diplomacy (4)

 Examines topics of contemporary relevance to the function of international organizations and diplomacy.
 Topics include diplomatic leadership, international terrorism, and refugee crises.
 Prerequisite: POLS 210.
-Offered on demand.
+Offered intermittently.

 250 Introduction to International Political Economy (4)